 - 1-2 Drying Racks (the large size, and possibly one for each floor) // My husband thought this was a waste of money when I first purchased one.
 Then we had the babies and he was doing dishes and saw the light.
 Then we bought a second one to store the bottles on the second floor where we fed the babies the majority of the time.

 - 2 Dishwasher Baskets // Same as above.
 My husband did not understand that the bottles had tons of little parts and it’s easier to put everything into these baskets to wash them.
 We started with one and then quickly bought a second.
-At one year, we’re still using them for all the sippy cups parts.
+Two plus years later, we’re still using them for all the sippy cups parts.

 - 16-20 Bibs // I had some cute ones from Copper & Pearl, MatiMati Baby, and Hemming Birds and then I used these underneath those other bibs when the babies were extra messy and drippy and I didn’t want to change clothes.

-- 20 Burp Cloths //All of those same companies above (Copper & Pearl, MatiMati, and Hemming Birds) all offer burp clothes, and I recommend getting a few cute ones for your diaper bag, but at home, we used these thick cloth diapers as burp clothes because they’re inexpensive and heavy duty!
+- 20 Burp Cloths //All of those same companies above (Copper & Pearl, MatiMati, and Hemming Birds) all offer burp cloths, and I recommend getting a few cute ones for your diaper bag, but at home, we used these thick cloth diapers as burp cloths because they’re inexpensive and heavy duty!

 - Probiotic Colic Drops // Our night nanny also recommended these drops to help with the reflux issues and I can’t tell you for sure that they helped with reflux, but I can tell you that they kept the babies’ poop regular!